redwan-cse/redwan.work/README.md

 1. Create a Google Form with 19 fields (see `/docs/contact/`)
 2. Get the form action URL (replace `/viewform` with `/formResponse`)
 3. Add to `NEXT_PUBLIC_GOOGLE_FORM_ACTION_URL`

+**Cloudflare Turnstile Setup:**
+1. Enable Turnstile in your Cloudflare dashboard
+2. Add your domain (redwan.work)
+3. Copy Site Key and Secret Key
+4. Add to environment variables (see `/docs/contact/turnstile-integration.md` for details)

 ## Documentation